 The Company's music publishing operations include Warner Bros.
 Publications U.S. Inc. ("Warner Bros.
 Publications"), one of the world's largest publishers of printed music.
 Warner Bros.
 Publications markets publications throughout the world containing works of such artists as Shania Twain, The Grateful Dead and Led Zeppelin.
 However, in December 2004, the Company entered into an agreement to sell its printed music business to Alfred Publishing Co., Inc. ("Alfred Publishing").
-The sale is expected to close in the third quarter of fiscal 2005 and is subject to customary closing conditions.
+The sale closed on May 31, 2005.
 See Note 3 for additional information.

-The principal music-publishing revenue sources to the Company are royalties for the use of its compositions on CDs and DVDs, in television commercials, ring tones, music videos and the Internet; license fees received for the use of its musical compositions on radio, television, in motion pictures and in other public performances; and sales of published sheet music and songbooks.
+The principal music publishing revenue sources to the Company are royalties for the use of its compositions on CDs and DVDs, in television commercials, ring tones, music videos and the Internet; license fees received for the use of its musical compositions on radio, television, in motion pictures and in other public performances; and sales of published sheet music and songbooks.